khageshkapilSD/Rest-Api-Framework/README.md

 	a) Test.env : Base / Environment URL for all the API calls

-2. <apiName>.properties : these contain the specific parameters for that particular API, below is a description for these parameters:
+2. &lt;apiName&gt;.properties : these contain the specific parameters for that particular API, below is a description for these parameters:

 	a) url : relative URL of the API (Note: environment/base URL is defined in the global.properties)
 	b) request.method : the HTTP method pertaining to the API call
-	c) request.header.<header-name> : to specify a header in the API call (these can also be added from the code by using addHeader() method of ServiceApi
+	c) request.header.&lt;header-name&gt; : to specify a header in the API call (these can also be added from the code by using addHeader() method of ServiceApi
 	d) response.schema : name of the model class specifying the JSON schema for the API Response
 	e) request.schema (applicable only to POST requests) : name of the model class specifying the JSON schema for request
 </pre>